mahmuuudtolba/AI-Agent-accent-classifier/README.md

 # AI Agent Accent Classifier

-This project provides an accent classification API service powered by a deep learning model for speech.
+This project provides an CI/CD accent classification API service powered by a deep learning model for speech.
 It uses a pretrained speech model to recognize and classify the accent of English speakers from audio input.
 The service is built with FastAPI for high-performance REST endpoints and is containerized with Docker.
 It can classify an input audio clip and return the predicted accent along with confidence scores, making it useful for applications like voice profiling, call routing, or multilingual customer support.

 ## Features

 * **Real-time Accent Classification:** Detects and classifies the accent in an input audio clip using a pretrained speech model.
 * **REST API Endpoints:** Provides a health-check endpoint (`GET /`) and a classification endpoint (e.g. `POST /api/v1/accent_classification`) for processing requests.
 * **JSON Input/Output:** Accepts JSON payloads containing audio URLs and returns JSON with predicted accents, confidence scores, and processing latency.
-* **Dockerized Deployment:** Supports containerized deployment using Docker and Docker Compose.
-Includes an Nginx container as a reverse proxy listening on port 80.
+* **Dockerized Deployment:** Supports containerized deployment using Docker and Docker Compose
 * **Pretrained Model Management:** Loads pretrained accent classification model weights (e.g. from Hugging Face or cloud storage) at runtime for inference.
 * **Easy Extensibility:** The backend code is modular (FastAPI routes, Pydantic models) making it straightforward to extend or integrate additional functionality.